parthenon-hpc-lab/parthenon/docs/interface/Metadata.md

 - `Metadata::Conserved` implies a variable obeys a conservation law.
 - `Metadata::Intensive` implies that the value of a variable does not scale with volume.
+- `Metadata::Sparse` implies that the variable is sparse and hence it may not be allocated on all blocks.

 ### Output